RedHat-UX/red-hat-design-system/.changeset/brave-trees-serve.md

 "@rhds/elements": minor
 ---

-Add 'rh-spinner'
+Added `<rh-spinner>`.
 Spinner consists of an animated circle and sometimes a message, and it indicates that a section is loading.

 ```html
 <rh-spinner>